mkavulich/ccpp-doc/CCPPtechnical/source/HostSideCoding.rst

 Host Side Coding
 **************************************************

-This chapter describes the connection of a host model with the pool of :term:`CCPP Physics` schemes through the :term:`CCPP Framework`.
+This chapter describes the connection of a host model with the pool of :term:`CCPP Physics` :term:`schemes <scheme>` through the :term:`CCPP Framework`.

 ==================================================
 Variable Requirements on the Host Model Side